 Brown would likely want to settle matters under the current board majority, rather than string negotiations out until July, when she would have to deal with a less sympathetic board.
 If that happens, however, the new board would still likely consider a mutually beneficial agreement to part ways.

 Board member James Sampson, who is soliciting support to become the next board president, called Brown’s departure “inevitable” and said the board should “sit down and see what works for her and what works for us.”

 “It’s a question of how it’s going to happen,” he said.

-Despite assertions by board member Carl Paladino that he will try to have Brown fired at the new board’s first meeting in July, the termination of the superintendent requires a lengthier legal process.
+Despite assertions by board member Carl Paladino that he will try to have Brown fired at the new board’s first meeting in July, the termination of a superintendent requires a lengthier legal process.

 Brown’s employment contract has more than six pages devoted to ways she could lose her job and how that would occur.
-Paladino and others have expressed an interest in removing Brown under the “no fault” clause, which would require the district to pay Brown the equivalent of one-year’s salary, or $217,500.
+Paladino and others have expressed an interest in removing Brown under the no-fault clause, which would require the district to pay Brown the equivalent of a year’s salary, or $217,500.

-But a most likely path, as stated by Brown, would be for the superintendent to leave by “mutual agreement,” meaning that she would resign under specific terms agreed to by the board.
+But a more likely path, as stated by Brown, would be for the superintendent to leave by mutual agreement, meaning that she would resign under specific terms agreed to by the board.

 Such a separation agreement would include three main elements:

-• An explicit resignation from the superintendent and effective resignation date,
+• An explicit resignation by the superintendent and effective resignation date.

 When former Superintendent James Williams reached a buyout deal with the school board in 2011, the terms of his separation agreement stated that he would receive $110,000 – equal to six months salary – plus $10,000 for consulting fees and additional money for unused vacation time.